XHQvi/simplified-tensor-library/README.md

 # simplified-tensor-library
-a simplified tensor computation library implemented in c++
+a simplified tensor computation library implemented in c++.